winding machine application - Energy Storage

 Aluminum transformer winding wire spools for electrical use

-Aluminum is lightweight, cost-effective, and widely used in larger coil applications like speakers and transformers.
+Aluminum is a lightweight and cost-effective winding material, commonly used in larger coil applications such as transformers and speakers.

 Silver